Skip to main content

 My research involves the use of PHI, what steps do I take?

-- Entities covered by HIPAA may share a limited data set for research purposes permitted by the Privacy Rule under data use agreements.
-All recipients must bound by a data use agreement with the originator of the data.
+• Entities covered by HIPAA may share a limited data set for research purposes permitted by the Privacy Rule under data use agreements.
+All recipients must be bound by a data use agreement with the originator of the data.

 Tips for de-identifying participants

-- Text anonymisation helper tool can help you find disclosive information to remove or pseudonymise in text files
+• A text anonymization helper tool can help you find disclosive information to remove or pseudonymize in text files

 Regulatory References: